 - What can I expect during the meeting with the doctor/nurse educator?

 Your initial meeting with the doctor/nurse educator will be 1 hour.
 During this time they will gather your baseline information including: BIA, height, weight, blood-pressure, waist measurement, explanation of administering your HCG and take a photo.
 If you are doing HCG injections you will receive your syringes and alcohol swabs during your initial meeting.
 All future doctor/nurse educator meetings will be 15 minutes and include updates to your baseline information.

 - What if I want additional sessions with the doctor/nurse educator?

-You can schedule extra sessions with the doctor/nurse educator, in addition to the sessions included with the program (Long program = 7 doctor visits, Short program = 4 doctor visits).
+You can schedule extra sessions with the doctor/nurse educator, in addition to the sessions included with the program.
 Please contact the scheduling desk for pricing.

 - Will I lose weight consistently throughout the program?

 Typically HCG users will experience significant weight loss during the first week followed by a brief leveling of weight loss.
 Toward the end of the cycle users again experience another weight decrease.
 Do not be discouraged during the expected “leveling” stage.
 The HCG diet targets pounds and inches, thus during the leveling period your body should continue to shed inches so progress is still being made.

 - Is it OK to skip meals or protein?